fsantanna/pingus/ceu/README.md

 The widgets are created in the constructor @NN(new_ini,-,new_end), added to a UI container @NN(add_ini,-,add_end), and are never removed since they must always be visible.
-Arguably, declaring the widgets as top-level automatic (non-dynamic) members would match better the intent of making them coexist.
+Arguably, to better express the intent of making them coexist with the game screen, the widgets could be declared as top-level automatic (non-dynamic) members.
-However, the class needs the container to automate `draw` and `update` dispatching as discussed in @SEC_REF[[dispatching-hierarchies-1]].
+However, the class uses a container to automate `draw` and `update` dispatching to the widgets, as discussed in @SEC_REF[[dispatching-hierarchies-1]].
-But the container method `add` expects dynamically allocated children **only** because they are automatically deallocated inside the container destructor [[![X]][cpp_groupcomponent_delete]].
+In turn, the container method `add` expects dynamically allocated children only because they are automatically deallocated inside the container destructor [[![X]][cpp_groupcomponent_delete]].

-The dynamic nature of containers in C++ demand extra caution from the
+The dynamic nature of containers in C++ demand extra caution from programmers:
-programmer:

-* When containers are part of a dispatching chain, it gets even harder to track which objects are dispatched: one has to "simulate" the program execution and track calls to `add` and `remove`.
+* When containers are part of a dispatching chain, it gets even harder to know which objects are dispatched: one has to "simulate" the program execution and track calls to `add` and `remove`.